KarolStoinski/homelab-atlas/README.md

 The MikroTik VM has internet access and two interfaces: one for the internal VM network and one for the internet.

-# Next Steps (2025-12-26)
+# Next Steps
-- ~~Connect Terraform to the PVE cluster.~~
+- ~~Connect Terraform to the PVE cluster. (done 2025-12-26)~~
-- Deploy a simple Fedora CoreOS VM on the cluster using Terraform.
+- ~~Deploy a simple Fedora CoreOS VM on the cluster using Terraform. (done 2025-12-26)~~
-  - This VM will serve as an HTTP server for Ignition configurations.
+  - ~~This VM will serve as an HTTP server for Ignition configurations.~~ ~~EDIT 2025-12-26: Won't be needed anymore.
+I can use Cloud Init to inject Ignition configs.~~
+- Create a Terraform module for Fedora CoreOS VMs.
 - Deploy three Fedora CoreOS VMs on the cluster to serve as Kubernetes control plane nodes.
 - Deploy three Fedora CoreOS VMs on the cluster to serve as Kubernetes worker nodes.
+- Write a tutorial on how to prepare a Fedora CoreOS VM Template for Terraform.